wsargent/toodledo/README.txt

   toodledo complete 15934131
   toodledo delete 15934131

-=== INTERACTIVE CLIENT:
+=== INTERACTIVE MODE:

-Toodledo also comes with an interactive client:
+Toodledo also comes with an interactive mode:

-  toodledo interactive
+  toodledo
   > add This is a test

 You can type help at the prompt for a complete list of commands.
 The client makes for a nice way to enter in tasks as you think of them.

 The client will also allow you to set up filters.
-If you type 'folder', 'context' or 'goal' with an argument, then only tasks that match those criteria will be displayed.
-That is, if you do this:

-  context Office
-  folder Action
+Filters are added with the symbols, so in interactive mode

+  filter @Office *Action
   list

 Then it produces the same results as:

-  toodledo list 'Office *Action'
+  toodledo list '@Office *Action'

-Although the following

 Finally, if you want to write your own scripts, working with Toodledo is very simple, since it will use the YAML config file: